developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure whether the DHCP Client on a Zebra Android device sends a *Client Identifier* to the DHCP Server using *DHCP Option 61* when requesting an IP Address.

-Depending on the value chosen, one or more additional Managed Configurations MAY also be required to provide additional information:
+Depending on the value chosen, one or more additional Managed Configurations MIGHT also be required to provide additional information:

 - When the value ***Off*** is chosen, no additional Managed Configurations should be specified to provide additional information.